top of page

 Deploying Bicep with Azure DevOps Pipelines

 Azure DevOps Pipelines has a built-in task called ARMTemplateDeployment.
 As of version 3.199.0 this task can be used to deploy Bicep files.
+Support for Bicep parameter files was added as of version 3.235.0.
 This task is a little strange, and it has a few quirks and important drawbacks versus the other deployment methods.
 I will go through all the quirks and drawbacks in this article.

 This article assumes you already know how to work with YAML-based Azure DevOps Pipelines.
 This will not be a guide to using YAML, nor will it be a guide to building a full Azure DevOps Pipeline.
-This will be focused specifically on the ARMTemplateDeployment task and its various options.
+If you'd like more information on that subject, please see my series on Azure DevOps YAML Pipelines.

 One important point to make is that this task does not support every Azure deployment scope.
 It supports Resource Group, Subscription, and Management Group deployments.
 But, as of the time of this writing, it does NOT support Tenant deployments.
 Below, I will go over the nuances of using the task for the 3 deployment scopes that are supported.